bash-bastion/basalt/docs/how-to/local-projects.md

     Shows the help menu
 ```

-This is similar to running `./bin/fox-track` directly, but using `basalt run` has another benefit: Basalt will look for commands of the specified name not just for the current project, but for all subdependencies as well
+This is similar to running `./bin/fox-track` directly, but using `basalt run` has another benefit: Basalt will look for commands of the specified name not only for the current project, but for all subdependencies as well

 If you wish to add a dependency to the project, use the `add` subcommand